-Whatever you need from you branding graphics, large-format printing combines quality, durability and an extended display area so your message is portrayed in an eye-catching way with the visibility you need to make it stand out from a distance.
+Whatever you need from your branding graphics, large format printing combines quality, durability and an extended display area so your message is portrayed in an eye-catching way with the visibility you need to make it stand out from a distance.

 What Exactly is Large Format Printing?

-Wide-format printers typically support rolls for printing of between 18 and 100 inches, with a maximum width typically of not much more than 60 inches.
+Wide-format printing machines typically support rolls for printing of between 18 and 100 inches, with a maximum width typically of not much more than 60 inches.
 Some companies also offer super-wide format printing, which is typically 5m wide.